xanderstevenson/word-of-the-day/README.md

 </p>

-Anyone can join the Word of the Day by going here --> [JOIN - Word of the Day](https://eurl.io/#3wNrmU0-1)
+Anyone with a Cisco domain account can join the Word of the Day by going here --> [JOIN - Word of the Day](https://eurl.io/#3wNrmU0-1)

 ## Write code that does stuff to a Webex space / room